niilliiz/larq-app/README.md

 #### Future Changes

-1.  complete the shop page using the outsourced data.
+1.  complete the shop page using the outsourced data. -> done
 2.  add routing to the project.